Late Presentment

 One of the most common mistakes involves submitting a transaction with the wrong account number.
 If you do this, it may result in a late presentment dispute.

 Because the initial chargeback process takes so long, there’s little chance you’ll be able to resubmit within 120 days of the transaction.
-Not only would the original chargeback stand, you could also receive a late presentment chargeback from the resubmission.
+Not only would the original chargeback stand, but you could also receive a late presentment chargeback from the resubmission.

 Visa Representment Options